meriken/merikens-tripcode-engine-v3/README.md

 Specify search patterns in `patterns.txt` and run `MerikensTripcodeEngine`.
 Matching tripcodes will be displayed and saved in `tripcodes.txt`.
-See "Example of 'patterns.txt'" below.
+See "Example of 'patterns.txt'" and "Options" below.

 ## Example of "patterns.txt"